OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Language_Communication_System.md

 ## Overview

+**Game Rule Summary**: The communication system manages all player chat through different channels with built-in language barriers between realms - enemy players see scrambled text when you speak, maintaining faction identity and preventing cross-realm coordination.
+The system includes spam protection, emote actions, and special channels like guild, group, and realm chat, each with their own rules and ranges.

 The Language & Communication System manages all forms of player interaction including chat channels, language barriers, translation mechanics, and communication restrictions.
 This system creates immersion and realm identity while enabling necessary communication.

 ## Core Architecture